Paragon Solutions: Graphite

 According to Citizen Lab, Graphite is a spyware tool sold by Paragon which allows "access to the instant messaging applications on a device, rather than taking complete control of everything on a phone."
+Software which Graphite is capable of accessing include WhatsApp, Facebook Messenger, and Signal.

 Customers

 Italy

 Targets of the Italian government have reportedly included Francesco Cancellato, the editor in chief of Fanpage.it, Luca Casarini, the founder of Mediterranea Saving Humans, Husam El Gomati, who has been a vocal critic of Italy and its dealings in Libya, and Father Mattia Ferrari, an Italian priest who had a close relationship with Pope Francis.

 In February 2025, Paragon reportedly cut ties with the Italian government after determining that the Italian government had broken "the terms of service and ethical framework it had agreed under its Paragon contract."

 In June 2025, an Italian parliamentary committee confirmed that the Italian government had used Graphite to hack the smartphones of activists advocating for immigrant rights, including Luca Casarini, Giuseppe Caccia, and David Yambio, while denying that Italy had hacked the smartphone of Francesco Cancellato.
 Later the same month, Citizen Lab revealed that Ciro Pellegrino, a colleague of Cancellato and the head of the Naples bureau of Fanpage.it, had also been targeted using Graphite, though it was unclear who was behind the targeting.